 To provide each customer with a personalized experience based on their own unique preferences and personal journey, marketers need to connect millions of data points and analyze customer journeys as they happen.

 Customer journey analytics platforms are designed to make this possible.
 They enable marketers to identify opportunities for real-time engagement based on a deep analysis of customer behavior.
 They give you the power to identify at-risk customers before you lose their business.

 They let you connect the dots between customer interactions and business outcomes in seconds, rather than weeks and months.

 Journey Analytics Triggers Engagement in Real Time

-In addition to providing a means for monitoring customer behavior in real time, customer journey analytics platforms enable marketing and CX teams to automatically engage with each customer at the best time, through their preferred channel and in a relevant, personalized way.
+In addition to providing a means for monitoring customer behavior in real time, customer journey analytics platforms enable customer experience and marketing teams to automatically engage with each customer at the best time, through their preferred channel and in a relevant, personalized way.